jinalharia/py_rename/README.md

 Options:
-  -h, --help            show this help message and exit -V, --version         show program's version number and exit -s, --silent          do not print output (default: False) -n, --dryrun          Dry run: print names of files to be renamed, but don't
+  -h, --help            show this help message and exit -V, --version         show program version number and exit -s, --silent          do not print output (default: False) -n, --dryrun          Dry run: print names of files to be renamed, but do not
                         rename (default: False)
   -f, --full            Match only full filename against pattern (default:
                         False)